 The board recognizes the importance of maintaining student records and preserving their confidentiality.
 Student records containing personally identifiable information are kept confidential at collection, storage, disclosure and destruction stages.
-The board secretary is the custodian of student records.
 Student records may be maintained in the central administration office or administrative office of the student's attendance center.
+Education records requests should be directed to the board secretary as custodian of district records, or their designee.

 For purposes of this policy and other policies relating to student records, student is defined as an enrolled individual in a pre-kindergarten through twelfth grade, including children in school district-sponsored child care programs.